jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 ### Create network plug points

-One of the first steps the manager on the compute host performs is ensuring that network plug points are established for the new instance.
+One of the first steps the manager on the compute host performs is ensure that network plug points are established for the new instance.
 Because this step involves coordination with the OpenStack Networking API (Neutron), we use an async callback strategy to allow other build steps (namely, block device